 Tailored specially for contractors and home improvement businesses, PPC and retargeting ad campaigns are a powerful addition to your arsenal that works quickly and delivers an excellent investment return.
 Consider that PPC ads deliver a staggering 200% ROI (yes, you read that correctly), and the click-through rate (CTR) on retargeting ads performs 10 times better than the average display ad (PPC ad).
 Your business type dictates which ads are right for you.

 PPC ads are based on keywords relevant to your industry and locale and help prospects find you easily when they’re searching for information related to your product or service.
 Retargeting ads, on the other hand, track and market to previous visitors to your website.

 Based on research, we’ll recommend the right channel(s) for your ads, whether it’s Google, Bing, Facebook, Yelp, or a combination of several.
 The moral of this story?
 Click-through ads deliver meaningful results quickly and in a cost-effective way, as you only pay only when someone clicks on your ad.

 Emails are another powerful yet often underutilized tool at your disposal.
 Data show that for every $1 you spend on email marketing, you’ll see a $42 return on investment.
 Pretty hard to beat.
 It can take days, weeks, or even months, but research shows that emails are effective.
-Not only are they the preferred method of communication among most shoppers, but emails are an excellent and affordable way to nurture the customer relationship.
+Not only are they the preferred method of communication among most shoppers, but emails are an excellent and affordable way to nurture customer relationships.

 Social media is a terrific tool for generating brand awareness and offering prospects new ways to engage with your company.
-It affords new avenues to offer customer support, share information, promotions, ideas and more.
+It affords new avenues to offer customer support, share information, promotions, ideas, and more.
 While not every business lends itself to performing well on social media, many home improvement businesses do.
 Let’s explore how your business can benefit from social media platforms.